 All prints are accompanied by a “Landmarks and Points of Interest” guide and “Can you find?” list – guaranteed to give countless hours of fun as you attempt to locate them all.

 Without the advantages of modern digital technology and the power of the internet or social media, the first Melbourne Map published in 1990 became the highest selling poster of its time, making its way into tens of thousands of homes and businesses locally, interstate and overseas.
 It attracted media attention and was reproduced in Melbourne’s major newspapers and featured on radio and television programs.

-The significant changes to Melbourne’s skyline over the past 26 years means that the old map is now quite out of date.
+The significant changes to Melbourne’s skyline over the past 28 years means that the original Melbourne Map is now quite out of date.
 Originally the idea was to use modern technology, scan the old map and put in the new buildings.
-It quickly became apparent that this would not work so we started from scratch, once again.
+It quickly became apparent that this wouldn’t work, too much had changed so a new illustration was started from scratch.

-The (new) Melbourne Map is completely hand illustrated, but this time we can take loads of photos and video during our ground research and access aerial information on the internet.
-The new illustration will include changes to the footprint of the city in the past 26 years: adding in Federation Square, Docklands precinct, the new Melbourne Sport & Entertainment precincts, Birrarung Marr, Crown and Southbank, Southern Cross Station, Melbourne Museum and new city buildings.
+The (new) Melbourne Map line drawing is completely hand illustrated.
+We took loads of photos and video during our ground research and accessed aerial information on the internet.
+The new illustration has included changes to the footprint of the city in the past 28 years: adding in Federation Square, Docklands precinct, the new Melbourne Sport & Entertainment precincts, Birrarung Marr, Crown and Southbank, Southern Cross Station, Melbourne Museum and new city buildings.